atunanggara/getdatacleandataproject/CodeBook.md

 | fBodyGyroscopeJerkMagnitude.std      | standard deviation value for magnitude of frequency domain signal in body acceleration signals computed using Eucledian norm      |

+## Work done on the raw data to get into tidy data

+Following the instructions given in the project, I created one R script called run_analysis.R that:

+1. Merges the training and the test sets to create one data set.
+2. Extracts only the measurements on the mean and standard deviation for each measurement.
+3. Uses descriptive activity names to name the activities in the data set
+4. Appropriately labels the data set with descriptive variable names.
+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+Please read through the run_analysis script comments for more details.